arv100kri/Cognitive-Services/Content/en-us/Computer-vision/GetStartedWithPython.md

 To use the notebook interactively, you will need to clone it and run it in Jupyter.
 To learn how to get started with interactive Jupyter notebooks, follow the instructions at http://jupyter.readthedocs.org/en/latest/install.html.

-To use this notebook, you will need a subscription key for the Emotion API.
+To use this notebook, you will need a subscription key for the Computer-Vision API.
 Visit the [Subscription page](https://www.microsoft.com/cognitive-services/en-us/sign-up) to sign up.
 On the “Sign in” page, use your Microsoft account to sign in and you will be able to subscribe and get free keys.
 After completing the sign-up process, paste your key into the variables section below.
 Either the primary or the secondary key works.

 ```
 Python Example